marty1885/tarnet/docs/tutorial/README.md

 # Tarnet Tutorial

-Tarnet is a peer-to-peer overlay network with onion routing, post-quantum cryptography, and a built-in name system.
+Tarnet is a peer-to-peer network you can build from scratch.
+Any two machines with a link between them form a tarnet.
+Add more nodes in any topology and the routing handles the rest.
+Every node gets cryptographic identities, onion-routed circuits, a name system, and a distributed hash table - no central infrastructure required.

 This tutorial covers how to use it.
 Internal workings are explained only where they affect how you use something.

 ## Contents